shaikbasid123/application_infrastucture_assignment/infra.md

 The diagram shows two databases in the Database Subnets (10.0.30.0/24 and 10.0.31.0/24), with connections secured via Security Groups, private subnets.
 Here's a detailed breakdown:

-Connection for RDS SQL Server (for App1, App2, App3):
+Connection for SQL Server (for App1, App2, App3):
 Source of Connection:
 App1, App2, and App3 are running as pods in the EKS cluster (in EKS Private Subnets: 10.0.10.0/24, 10.0.11.0/24, 10.0.12.0/24).
 These pods communicate with the RDS SQL Server via ClusterIP Services (e.g., app1-svc:8080, app2-svc:8081, app3-svc:8082) and the EKS Ingress (which routes traffic internally).